 Off the field Alstott takes his job as a community servant just as seriously as he knows his responsibility did not end on the field.
 For the 12 years he spent with the Tampa Bay Buccaneers, Alstott continually gave significantly of himself, and the Tampa Bay community is more than grateful to know a man with such a benevolent mindset and a compassionate heart.
 Meeting his civic duty beyond most, Alstott does not need a reason to participate, as putting smiles on other people's faces is all the satisfaction he needs.

-In the 2007 off-season, Alstott and his wife Nicole formed the Mike Alstott Family Foundation.
+In the 2007 off-season, Alstott and family formed the Mike Alstott Family Foundation.
 The foundation's mission is to uplift the minds, hearts and spirits of families and children on their way to realizing their full potential through various events, assistance programs and celebrations.
 The foundation works with various agencies and organizations in addition to helping individuals overcome life-altering obstacles.

 Since forming the foundation, the Alstott Family has been involved in numerous community events including: Hosting multiple annual events at All-Children's Hospital in St. Petersburg; Hosting a Sports Buddies Day for those involved in the Big Brothers / Big Sisters organization; Participating in many "Charlie-Palooza" Tournaments to benefit the Angelus House, a home for disabled children; Holding back-to-school shopping events for children of the Sallie House and Children's Village; Preparing and serving Thanksgiving dinner to those staying at the Ronald McDonald House; Delivering Thanksgiving meals to local firefighters; Hosting a summer bowling party for athletes from Special Olympics; Funding local non-profit organizations' projects through the Summer Grant Program; and hosting a holiday fishing party for children in the foster care system.